OpenGenus/cosmos/guides/coding_style/c/README.md

 ## C Code style

-C is a general-purpose, procedural computer programming language originally developed between 1969 and 1973.
+C is a general-purpose middle language programming language developed by Dennis Ritchie in AT and T labs in 1972, procedural computer programming language which means people write their code as a series of step-by-step instructions.
+C language was basically developed to do system programming for the operating system UNIX.
+C language is case sensetive language.

 # C Programming Style Guide